 An eFuse like the TPS7H2201-SP load switch has additional monitoring and protection features like reverse-current protection, over- and undervoltage protection, programmable current limiting, fault timer, and configurable rise time.
 It can reduce complex designs down to a single monolithic, radiation-hardened device.

 In the event of a complete failure, if there are two fully autonomous power supplies, an eFuse can enable one power supply and turn off the other.
-This configuration is known as cold sparing, and provides protection for both downstream and upstream components.
+This configuration is known as redundancy, and provides protection for both downstream and upstream components.
 Figures 2 and 3 show different implementations of cold sparing.

 While it is possible to achieve simple on/off functionality with a MOSFET controlled by a processor, a critical component for reliable operation is the reverse-current protection.
 Reverse current (VOUT > VIN) can occur in cold sparing applications when the secondary switch is off.
 A design with two FETs back to back can protect against the reverse current propagating to upstream components.
 TI’s TPS7H2201-SP dual-FET design allows for reverse-current protection when the device is enabled or disabled, a necessary feature for a highly reliable point-of-load power design.
 Other discrete or integrated load switch solutions available on the market may use a single FET design, and are limited in reverse-current protection capability.